-“A pavement is one type of hard surface made from durable surface material lay down on an area which is intended to carry vehicular or foot traffic”.
+Pavement is one type of hard surface made from durable surface material laid down on an area that is intended to carry vehicular or foot traffic.

 Ideal Road Pavement Requirement

 A good pavement should possess the following requirement,